 To gather ideas for the plan, I reached out to my local mum’s network, a WhatsApp group with over 300 participants.
 I asked them to share their experiences returning to work and to tell me what their companies could have done to make the transition smoother for them and their families.
-After collecting their feedback, I was able to create a comprehensive return-to-work plan that included the following:
+After collecting their feedback, I was able to create a comprehensive return-to-work plan.

 One thing I was not ready to hear before I got pregnant was how my life would completely change (including my professional life).
 Even if I had everything ready on paper and I had set a date for my return, when the time came to leave my child for a few hours, it was harder than I could ever imagine.
 This is commonly known as separation anxiety and it can have an impact on both parent and child, especially when returning to work.

 By implementing an optional phased return plan that allows parents to gradually build up their hours over the first few weeks back at work, it can have a really positive impact on both moms and babies to get used to being apart, and the children start getting used to their new carers without it being a shock to the system.

 At Tenzo, I was given the option of working 3 days a week during the first month, then transitioning to 4 days during the second; and using my annual leave days I had accrued during my leave to still be able to receive my full salary which I am very thankful for since childcare costs can be quite expensive in the UK.
 I also noticed many moms used this approach at work (or wished their companies allowed them to do so!)